 - Academic writing sample (25 page maximum)

-- Two letters of Recommendation (1 academic, 1 professional)
+- Two letters of recommendation (1 academic recommendation, 1 personal or professional recommendation)

 The personal statement should summarize the applicant's academic and personal interests, discuss how the applicant's skills are suited to a dynamic role of teaching and working with students, and explain how the Fellowship year fits into the applicant’s broader career goals.